 Start in Carnarvon, the vegetable growing area of the Gascoyne providing bananas, mangoes and vegetables (indulge in one of the banana smoothies from the plantations).
 From there, travel to Gascoyne Junction where the pub is the centre of town (especially in the blistering summer heat) before heading to Bangemall Inn, established in 1896 for gold prospectors and today a place to unhitch the caravan or stay in one of the station rooms.

 The world's biggest monolith, Mount Augustus is worth a stay of a few days before heading to old Mount Gould lockup.
-Manned from 1888, a few policemen were stationed here to imprison the sheep rustlers (pastoralist's scared away native animals so the Aborigines had to eat the occasional sheep).
+Manned from 1888, a few policemen were stationed here to imprison the sheep rustlers (pastoralist's scared away native animals so the Traditional Owners had to eat the occasional sheep).